canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

  * **timeout**: the timeout value provided to urlopen for each individual http request.
 This is used both when selecting a metadata_url and when crawling the metadata service. (default: 50)
+ * **configure_secondary_ips**: Boolean (default: True) to allow cloud-init to configure any secondary IPs described by the metadata service.
+   On Ubuntu Xenial, Bionic and Eoan the default is False.

 An example configuration with the default values is provided below: